kevmo/bank-churn-prediction/README.md

 The code for this project is split across several different directories which are largely self-contained:

 `data` - This directory contains data used for training.
-It also cont ains data (`test.csv`) which can be used to generate submissions for the associated Kaggle competition.
+It also contains data (`test.csv`) which can be used to generate submissions for the associated Kaggle competition.

 `notebooks` - This directory contains a Jupyter notebook for exploring and preprocessing data.
 The notebook also contains code exploring several different models (Logistic Regression, a Random Forest Classifier) and tuning their hyperparameters.
 This folder contains its own Pipenv files, isolating data and model development work from the deployed prediction service.

 `scripts` - This directory contains `preprocess.py`, which contains functions for preprocessing data, which are importedd by the prediction `service `and `train.py`

+`service` - Dockerized Flask app that exposes the predicition service via a `/predict` endpoint.

+`testing` - Contains a Python script that utilizes the `/predict` endpoint